nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 - set the `nullable` property depending on the question mark (e.g. `name?: string` will set `nullable: true`)
 - set the `type` property depending on the type (supports arrays as well)

-Previously, you had to duplicate a lot of code to let the package knows how your type should be declared in GrapgQL.
+Previously, you had to duplicate a lot of code to let the package know how your type should be declared in GraphQL.
 For example, you could define a simple `Author` class as follows:

 ```typescript
 @ObjectType()